 Use a tripod.
 Your hands will never be as steady as a good tripod.

 Keep it simple.
 You don't need lots of movement to make a good video.
 Work on framing the shot well and getting good sound.
-We've found this video and this video helpful for explaining what that means.
+We've found this video helpful for explaining what that means.

 Keep it short.
 Your video doesn't need to be long—especially for a personal introduction.
 Personal introduction videos should be kept at about 1 minute and 30 seconds or less.
 Teaching videos should stay between 5 and 15 minutes.